matn7/Google-Platform-Notes/systemdesign/SystemDesign.md

 Since C1 did not actually fail, are there now two primaries for the same chunk?
 ```

-- If we have two primaries, both maight apply different updates to the same chunk, making the chunk inconsistent.
+- If we have two primaries, both might apply different updates to the same chunk, making the chunk inconsistent.
 - To prevent this, GFS uses leases.
 - C1 knows to stop being primary when its lease expires.
 - The master will not grant a lease to C2 until a previous lease to C1 expires.